rasnom/threeshortwords/README.md

 ## Premise

 I often find online thesauri to be frustrating because every word generates a huge number of synonym results, with the same words each occuring several times in different tenses and contexts.
-Usually when I use a thesaurus I have some addition information about the meaning or context that I am going for, but no way to include it in the search.
+Usually when I use a thesaurus I have some additional information about the meaning or context that I am going for, but no way to include it in the search.
 This is an early prototype of a more flexible thesaurus that looks for the intersection of two words.

 ## Live